GaloisInc/ivorylang-org/pages/hardware/rc-controller.md

 * Channel 4 controls yaw.

 * Channel 5 selects flight control mode.
-At this time, SMACCMPilot supports two flight control modes: stabilize, and altitude hold, and autonomous.
+At this time, SMACCMPilot supports three flight control modes: stabilize, and altitude hold, and autonomous.
   The user will typically map channel 5 to a 3-position switch on the right side of the controller.
   Channel 5 pulse widths correspond to the following modes:
     * 1000-1250us: autonomous mode
     * 1250-1750us: altitude hold mode
     * 1750-2000us: stabilize mode

 * Channel 6 is the arming switch.
 It is designed for safety: if, at any point, the arming switch is released, all of the motors will disarm (no more power will